bobjuventus/promise/README.rst

 ::

-    $ pip install promise
+    $ pip install promises

 Usage
 -----

-The example below shows how you can load the promise library.
-It then demonstrates creating a promise from scratch.
+The example below shows how you can load the promises library.
+It then demonstrates creating a promises from scratch.
 You simply call ``Promise(fn)``.
 There is a complete specification for what is returned by this method in
 `Promises/A+ <http://promises-aplus.github.com/promises-spec/>`__.

 .. code:: python

-    from promise import Promise
+    from promises import Promise

-    promise = Promise(
+    promises = Promise(
         lambda resolve, reject: resolve('RESOLVED!')
     )